firetripod/wasp/README.md

 wasp build
 http-server -p 8080 .
 ```
-At this point we will have a web assembly module with a single exported main function and nothing else.
 Open up http://localhost:8080 and look in console.
+At this point we will have a web assembly module that has access to the [standard libraries](https://github.com/wasplang/std) functions.
+More to come in this area!

+If you don't have need for the standard library (or want to write your own!).
+This is also an option.

 ```
-wasp add std git@github.com:wasplang/std.git wasp build
+wasp init myproject --no-std
 ```

-At this point we will have a web assembly module that has alot more access to the [standard libraries](https://github.com/wasplang/std) functions.
-More to come in this area!
+At this point we will have a web assembly module with a single exported main function and nothing else.

 # Drawing